-Welcome to week #26 (the LAST WEEK!) in the “Survival Kit Ideas: A week by week approach” series.
+Welcome to week #25 in the “72 Hour Kit Ideas: A week by week approach” series.

-This series is all about making it simple and do-able (and a bit fun!) to get a survival kit (aka 72 hr kit, bug out bag etc) put together for you and your family: something that will help you care for yourself without the aid of others for at least 3 days!
+This series is all about making it simple and do-able to get a 72 hour kit put together for you and your family.

 Creating such a kit can be overwhelming and financially difficult to do all at once.
-So, through this series, I’ve broken it down for you into 26 small steps!
-Just take one small baby step each week and in 6 months you will have a well stocked kit!
+But through this series, I’ve broken it down for you into 26 small steps!
+You can see all the steps here.
+Just take one small baby step each week and in 6 months you will have a well stocked, personalized kit!

-You can even go through the series a few times over a year or two adding just the most basic supplies the first 6 months and then a few more “extra” supplies each time you cycle through it again.
-No need to get overwhelmed.
-Just do what you can!
+You can even go through the series a few times over a year or two adding just the most basic supplies the first six months and then a few more “extra” supplies each time you cycle through it again.

-So now you’ve got (or should have) 3 days worth of STUFF in a relatively small pack / bag.
-You will likely only open this pack once every 6 months to rotate the stuff in it (at least I hope you will!), so it will be difficult to remember everything that is in it and just where you put it.
+So you now have three days’ worth of STUFF in a relatively small pack / bag.
+You likely will only open this pack occasionally to rotate through stuff.
+This will make it difficult to remember everything that is in it and just where you put it.

 How About You?